Deciding Conditional Termination: Introduction

 A closely related work direction investigates the termination of programs abstracted using {\em size-change graphs}, i.e.\ graphs in which nodes are variables and edges indicate the decrease of values in a well-founded domain.
 In \cite{amir-ben-amran06} the size-change termination problem is investigated for graphs annotated with difference bounds constraints.
 It is shown that, even if the general problem is undecidable, the restriction to size-change graphs with at most one incoming size-change arc per variable is PSPACE-complete.
 Our results are incomparable, since we consider multiple incoming size-change arcs, but restrict the control structure of the decidable class of programs to be {\em flat}, i.e.\ no nested loops are allowed.
 Moreover, we focus on the problem of computing the weakest non-termination precondition for simple loops labeled with octagonal relations, and solve it using a PTIME algorithm.

 Another line of work considers the decidability of termination for simple (conjunctive) linear loops.
 Initially, Tiwari \cite{tiwari04} showed decidability of termination for affine linear loops interpreted over {\em reals}, while Braverman \cite{braverman04} refined this result by showing decidability over {\em rationals} and over {\em integers}, for homogeneous relations of the form $C_1\vec{x} > 0 ~\wedge~ C_2\vec{x} \geq 0 ~\wedge~ \vec{x'} = A\vec{x}$.
-The non-homogeneous integer case seems to be much more difficult as it is closely related to the open {\em Skolem's Problem} (see, e.g.\ \cite{tucs05} for a discussion on this problem): given a~linear recurrence $\{u_i\}_{i \geq 0}$, determine whether $u_i = 0$ for some $i \geq 0$.
+The non-homogeneous integer case seems to be much more difficult as it is closely related to the open {\em Skolem's Problem} (see, e.g.\ \cite{ouaknine-worrell12} for a discussion on this problem): given a~linear recurrence $\{u_i\}_{i \geq 0}$, determine whether $u_i = 0$ for some $i \geq 0$.
+The related problem of existence of linear ranking functions for linear affine loops has been studied in \cite{ben-amram-genaim-popl13}.
+This problem has been found to be in PTIME when the program variables range over mathematical reals, and coNP-complete when they range over integers.

-To our knowledge, the first work on proving the existence of non-terminating computations is arguably \cite{payet-mesnard04}, in the context of Contraint Logic Programming.
-Another important contribution, which considers simple imperative loops is reported in \cite{henzinger-rybalchenko-popl08}.
+To our knowledge, the first work on proving the existence of non-terminating computations is arguably \cite{payet-mesnard04}, in the context of Constraint Logic Programming.
+Another important contribution, which considers simple imperative loops, is reported in \cite{henzinger-rybalchenko-popl08}.
 The notion of {\em recurrent sets} occurs in this work, however, without the connection with fixpoint theory, which is introduced in the present work.
 Finding recurrent sets in \cite{henzinger-rybalchenko-popl08} is complete with respect to a~predefined set of templates, typically linear systems of rational inequalities.